the-best-flash/CSharpMiner/README.md

 This is in an Alpha, working state.
 I am using it to mine with some Blizzards on a Raspberry Pi right now, however I have not run it for over 24 hours without stop yet.

+Note: Most of this is out of date.
+I've modified the program to be almost completely modular and have implemented the module loading code.
+I'm in the process of testing it overnight and may not get to updating the readme for a bit.

 You can run this on .NET or <a href="http://www.mono-project.com/Main_Page">Mono</a>.
 Mono can run binaries compiled for .NET, but it is recommended that you use a binary compiled for Mono.

 If you wish to donate you can donate to the following addresses: